rajkbess/hackathon/README.md

 * cd build/nodes
 * runnodes

-To start a network of the Barclays Hackathon clients, dealers, ccp and BNO
+To start a network of the Barclays Hackathon clients, dealers, ccp and BNO.
+You will then have 1 BNO, 1 CCP, 5 clients and 3 dealers nodes running.
+Each of these nodes represents one legal entity.